Health Library

 • Signs of shock.

-The severity of symptoms will depend on the type of snake that bit you, how much venom was injected with the bite (envenomation), and your personal health risks.
-Even if you do not have symptoms within 8 hours of a bite, continue to watch for symptoms for up to 2 weeks.
+The severity of symptoms will depend on the type of snake that bit you, how much venom was injected with the bite (envenomation), the location of the bite, and your personal health risks.
+Even if you do not have symptoms within 8 hours of a bite, continue to watch for symptoms because you could have a delayed reaction.

-It is important to remember that a snake only injects part of its venom with each bite, so it can still hurt you after the first strike.
-A dead snake, even one with a severed head, can bite and release venom through reflexes for up to 90 minutes after it dies.
+It is important to remember that a snake only injects part of its venom with each bite, so it can still hurt you after the first bite.
+Don’t risk another bite by trying to capture or kill the snake.

 Related Information